 English Department

-The mission of the Notre Dame English Department is to prepare our students for the demands of college reading and writing, nurturing and ease of expression, and a love for the written word.
-Through the literary selections, students learn empathy and reach a deeper understanding of the universal human experience through diverse voices, time periods, and cultures.
 English is taken each year.
 Every student will demonstrate their ability to write by constructing a five paragraph essay by the end of the first semester of English I. Notre Dame High School also offers a Developmental Reading and Writing Course to which Level 1 English students are recommended by their counselors.
-In an effort to prepare our students for college entrance exams, practice SAT/ACT tests are administered.
-Grammar and writing skills are taught and/or reinforced at all Levels, as are vocabulary and critical reading skills for both fiction and nonfiction selections.
+In an effort to prepare students for college entrance exams, practice SAT/ACT tests are administered.
+Grammar and writing skills are taught and/or reinforced at all levels, as are vocabulary and critical reading skills for both fiction and nonfiction selections.
 Academic papers and projects are assigned to further our students’ acquisition of the necessary research, presentation, and technology skills.
-Novels, which students must examine critically using print and online resources, are assigned in class.
+Novels and nonfiction selections, which students must examine critically using print and online resources, are assigned in class.

 Mrs. Lucy Abbott